Bankruptcy, Foreclosure & Hard Money

 Expensive but worth every penny

-When I am making a buying decision I like to ask the question, ‘What’s the alternative?’
-(Thank you Thomas Sowell for the idea).
 By getting an idea of my next best choice I can determine a number of things; if I’m paying too much for example.

 So when asking yourself about the costs of hard money a good starting question may be, ‘What other ways could I get real estate instead hard money?’
-Many times the answer is: I need money, funding quickly in order to capture a good deal.
+Often the answer is: I need money, funding quickly in order to capture a good deal.
 I need money to pay the bank to buy the REO for example.
 So the alternative to hard money may be letting the deal pass me by.
-In that case I could potentially lose the profit many, many time more than the costs, interest rates and fees of hard money.
+In that case I could potentially lose the profit many, many times more than the costs, interest rates and fees of hard money.

 What’s the alternative?